"It is 95% give, and 95% take."— Sioux Hall Sensei quoting Mitsunari Kanai Sensei

 Previously, I was postdoc at the Max Planck Institute for Mathematics in Bonn, and at the Hausdorff Institute for Mathematics for a Junior Trimester program.
 I completed my PhD in June 2023 at Dartmouth College, under the supervision of Asher Auel.

-My research is focused on Brill—Noether theory, vector bundles and linear systems on K3 surfaces, limit linear series and degenerations of curves, and cubic fourfolds; most recently on understanding the Brill—Noether stratification of $\mathcal{M}_g$ and unstable Lazarsfeld—Mukai bundles associated to Brill—Noether special linear systems on curves.
+My research is focused on Brill—Noether theory, vector bundles and linear systems on K3 surfaces, limit linear series and degenerations of curves, and cubic fourfolds; most recently on understanding the relative positions of Brill—Noether loci in $\mathcal{M}_g$ and unstable Lazarsfeld—Mukai bundles associated to Brill—Noether special linear systems on curves.

 In my previous life as a physical chemist, I received my BA/MA from Brandeis University, with Bing Xu.